FIT FOR A KING

 Simmer chopped onion with the bay leaf in cooking oil until softened but not caramelised.
 Add the chilli, masala, tomato purée and red wine and simmer until much of the liquid has cooked away.

 Leave it to cool, then stir in the chutney, tiny pieces of dried apricot, sultanas, and mayonnaise, and season with salt and pepper to taste.
 Finally, add the chicken and fold in with a wooden spoon until everything is coated in the sauce.
 Serve with a simple green salad, and no garlic please.
-Let’s give Her Majesty that much.
+Let’s give the memory of Her Majesty that much.
 DM/TGIFood

 Mervyn Gers Ceramics supplies dinnerware for the styling of some TGIFood shoots.
 For more information, click here.